kush-exe/qb-carjack/README.md

 # qb-carjack
-A QBCore resource that makes peds carjack players in certain areas
+A QBCore resource that makes peds carjack players in certain polyzones

 Dependencies:
 PolyZone, QBCore